EBIBioSamples/read_docs/docs/submit/metadata-model.rst

 Note that each checklist provides a set of mandatory values which must always be provided, as well as recommended values which should be provided wherever possible, and optional values which are suggested values not relevant to every case.
 When registering a sample, it is important to choose the most relevant sample checklist available and provide the most metadata possible.

+There are also several existing BioSamples checklists:

-If you cannot provide a value for a mandatory field within a checklist, please use one of the `INDSC accepted terms <https://ena-docs.readthedocs.io/en/latest/submit/samples/missing-values.html>`_ for missing value reporting.
+If you cannot provide a value for a mandatory field within a checklist, please see :ref:`Reporting Missing Values` for the appropriate values.

 Sample Relationships in BioSamples